nightness/schedule-later/README.md

 ## Stop Functions

-Both the `startTimeout` and `startInterval` methods return a `StopFunction`.
+Both the `startTimeout` and `startInterval` functions return a `StopFunction`.
 This function can be called to cancel a timeout or interval.

 When called with no arguments, the `StopFunction` stops the timeout or interval immediately.
 If called with a `TimeUntil` argument, it schedules a stop at the specified time.